Karen Duquette went to the beehive and learned about bees

 Gabby pulls out a rack of bees

-Below: Gabby inspects the bees and looks for the queen.
+Below: Gabby inspected the bees and looked for the queen.
 Unfortunately she was unable to see the queen on this date, but she knew everything was okay.
 Gabby explained how bees can actually make another queen by using a baby bee's lava.
+WOW.

 Gabby inspects the bees